zverolen/project-business-site/README.md

 - [x] 1.4.5 Images of Text (AA)
 - [ ] 1.4.6 Contrast (Enhanced) (AAA)
 - [x] 1.4.7 Low or No Background Audio (AAA) (not present)
-- [x] 1.4.8 Visual Presentation (AAA) (Color tested in Firefox, everything else verified too)
+- [x] 1.4.8 Visual Presentation (AAA) (Colors tested in Firefox, and all other concerns have been verified as well.)
 - [x] 1.4.9 Images of Text (No Exception) (AAA)
 - [x] 1.4.10 Reflow (AA)
 - [x] 1.4.11 Non-text Contrast (AA)
-- [ ] 1.4.12 Text Spacing (AA) (The default word spacing is used because increasing it makes the text lines fall apart: there are a lot of short lines and no long lines of text)
+- [ ] 1.4.12 Text Spacing (AA) (The default word spacing is applied because increasing it causes the text lines to break apart: there are numerous short lines and no long lines of text)
 - [x] 1.4.13 Content on Hover or Focus (AA) (not present)
 - [x] 2.1.1 Keyboard (A)
 - [x] 2.1.2 No Keyboard Trap (A)